Login Parents' Info Login Students' Info Login Staff's Info Login Vacancies Login Calendar Login Tenders

 2000-2010 - Commitment to Diversity

-• 2003: Re-enrolled Turkish Cypriot students, reinstating its bi-communal status.
+• 2003: Mr Stuart J Haggett appointed as Headmaster.
+Re-enrolled Turkish Cypriot students, reinstating its bi-communal status.
 Turkish Cypriot students were welcomed back, emphasizing inclusivity and inter-communal harmony.

 2010-2020 - Building for the Future